RethinkRobotics/baxter_interface/README.rst

 ================

-Python interface classes and action servers for control of a Baxter robot from Rethink Robotics
+Python interface classes and action servers for control of the Baxter Research Robot from Rethink Robotics

 Code & Tickets
 --------------